mmcc007/screenshots/README.md

 2. Add device to the list of devices in screenshots.yaml.
 3. Confirm a real device is attached, or install an emulator/simulator for device.

+If your device is not found in screens.yaml but matches a screen size in screens.yaml, please create an issue or PR to add the device to screens.yaml.

 ## Config validation
 _Screenshots_ will check your configuration before running for any errors and provide a guide on how to resolve.

+# Adding new screens

+If your device does not have a screen in screens.yaml please create an issue to request a new screen.

+If you want to submit a new screen please see related [README](https://github.com/mmcc007/screenshots/blob/master/test/resources/README.md).

 # Upgrading
 To upgrade, simply re-issue the install command